 Summarizing all the facts, whenever you encounter this error message on your chrome browser, that simply means the site you are trying to visit is unsecured and can easily steal your data.
 So, you must focus on resolving the error as soon as possible so that it should not hamper the traffic to your website.

-How to Fix NET::ERR_CERT_DATE_INVALID error?
+How to Fix NET::ERR_CERT_DATE_INVALID Error?

-Now, you know what does NET::ERR_CERT_DATE_INVALID error means, how does it appears on different browsers, and under what conditions you might encounter this error.
+Now, you know what NET::ERR_CERT_DATE_INVALID error means, how it appears on different browsers, and under what conditions you might encounter this error.
 Let us get to know how you can resolve the issue with the best possible methods.

 1. By Refreshing and Reloading the Page